 To make a Haskell function accessible from the command line, you must

-add a JSON file to the directory bindings/
+add a JSON file to the directory bindings/.
+For example, to

 text: